MESAHub/mesa/notes/eos_composition_partials_implementation_progress.md

 \begin{newimplbox}
 \textbf{New dev-path implicit Brunt value and derivatives.}

+In the MESA II equation numbering, the linearized EOS partial sum is the Eq.
+(6)-style standard Ledoux \(B\), while the finite pressure difference is the Eq.
+(8)-style New Ledoux value implemented by ordinary MESA.

 For a face between cells \(k\) and \(k-1\), the new implicit branch forms a face composition
 \[